Wisconsin Bridge & Iron Company of North Milwaukee, Wisconsin

 Cedar Bend Drawbridge

-This through truss swing bridge crosses the St. Croix River in a rural area near Osceola
+This through truss swing bridge carries the former Soo Line over the St. Croix River in a rural area near Osceola

 Osceola, Polk County, Wisconsin to Marine on St. Croix, Washington County, Minnesota